Get Started for Developers

 See Register Player for details about the Admin API method to register a player.
 Assign a unique vendorPlayerId to each player.
 Use the player's vendorPlayerId when the player registers from each device.
-GameOn will recognize the player based on the vendorPlayerId in each registration.
+Leaderboards and Tournaments will recognize the player based on the vendorPlayerId in each registration.

 Handling Players with Multiple Devices: Example

-This scenario is even more prevalent for a game that is integrated with GameOn and the GameOn Tournament Organizer APIs method.
-Similar to above, if the game registers the same player on multiple devices without supplying VendorPlayerID, the user will be considered to be different players in the GameOn system.
+This scenario is even more prevalent for a game that is integrated with Leaderboards and Tournaments and the Leaderboards and Tournaments Tournament Organizer APIs method.
+Similar to above, if the game registers the same player on multiple devices without supplying VendorPlayerID, the user will be considered to be different players in the Leaderboards and Tournaments system.
 If the player enters link codes from their Twitch account into multiple devices, all of the playerIds map to the same Twitch name.
 If the player submits scores from different devices, the player will appear as multiple entries on the leaderboard.
 Again, this scenario can be prevented by using VendorPlayerId.